 Pedicularis densiflora is usually known by its two popular names, Indian warrior and warrior’s plume, referring to its dense inflorescence, which somewhat resembles a Native American warrior’s plume.
 The specific name means ‘dense-flowered’.

 This plant is distributed in California and Oregon, growing at low elevations in woodlands and chaparral (a community of shrubby plants, adapted to dry summers and moist winters, which is typical of southern California).
 It is parasitic on roots of other plants, mainly of the health family (Ericaceae).

 Formerly, it was used by indigenous peoples to relax tired muscles, and buds and flowers were smoked as a mild intoxicant.

-Indian warrior, Cache Creek Management Area, California.
+Indian warrior, Cache Creek Wilderness Area, California.
 (Photo copyright © by Kaj Halberg)

 Bull elephant’s head (Pedicularis groenlandica) is found in Arctic Canada and Greenland, and in high mountains of western North America.
 It grows in wet areas, especially along riverbanks.
 The flower of this species has a long, pointed beak, which curves upward, resembling an elephant’s lifted trunk, while the lateral lobes resemble an elephant’s ears.